Using marble for decoration purposes is a great idea, but it becomes quite a headache when it chips or breaks.

 The most common type of adhesive that people use to glue marble is epoxy cement or marble epoxy glue.

 On the other hand, epoxy cement contains a bit of cement or rubber in the mix.
-You can use this for both repair purposes or directly as an adhesive to glue marble countertops.
+You can use this for both repair purposes and directly as an adhesive to glue marble countertops.
 We suggest that you go for epoxy cement only when you are working on large projects and require a stronger hold.

 2. Drying Time